notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

     * *"Protection (for Classic devices)"*
   * *"Allow, Block, Block with Reset"*

+From FMC Config Guide v6.2.3, [Decryption Tuning Using TLS/SSL Rules][4]

+* "*Encrypted Application Identification.
+The system can identify unencrypted applications that become encrypted using **StartTLS.
+This includes such applications as** SMTPS, POPS, **FTPS,** TelnetS, and IMAPS.
+In addition, it can identify certain encrypted applications based on the Server Name Indication in the TLS ClientHello message, or the server certificate subject distinguished name value."*
+  * It's not clear if the Firpower behavior with StartTLS applications would be different, hopefully the same once an application is identified?

 From FMC Config Guide v6.7, [File and Malware Inspection Performance and Storage Tuning][3]

 * *"Limit the number of bytes inspected when doing file type detection"*